Thai protesters reinstall plaque symbolizing democracy

 Thai protesters reinstall plaque symbolizing democracyNew

 BANGKOK (AP) — Anti-government demonstrators occupying a historic field in the Thai capital have installed a plaque symbolizing the country’s transition to democracy to replace the original one that was mysteriously ripped and stolen three years ago.
 Protesters are vowing to press on with calls for new elections and reform of the monarchy.
-The mass student-led rally that began Saturday is the largest in a series of protests this year, with thousands camping overnight at a field near the royal palace.
-On Sunday, they began marching to an undisclosed location, saying they want to hand over a petition to the king’s adviser.
-A group of activists laid down a round brass plaque commemorating a 1932 revolution that changed Thailand from an absolute monarchy to a constitutional monarchy.
+The mass student-led rally that began Saturday is the largest in a series of protests this year, with thousands camping overnight near the royal palace.
+On Sunday, they were blocked from marching to the Grand Palace but a representative handed over a petition to police to be submitted to the king’s advisers.
+Activists also laid down a brass plaque commemorating a 1932 revolution that changed Thailand from an absolute monarchy to a constitutional monarchy.